afrakilic/R-Packages-for-GP/README.md

-# R-Packages-for-GP
-Available R-Packages for Gaussian Process Regression
+## Available R-Packages for Gaussian Process Regression

 Gaussian Process (GP) regression and Generalized Additive Models (GAMs) are both popular methods used in statistical modeling and machine learning for regression tasks.
 This work aims to compare available R packages to fit GP regression with each other and also with GAM.
 In the first part, the following R functions will be compared in terms of computation time, quantification of degree of non-linearity, posterior uncertainty and testing multiple predictors (i.e., multiple $X_{i}$);